Here's how a special prosecutor investigating Trump and Russia would get appointed

-After FBI Director James Comey’s unexpected firing Tuesday, lawmakers renewed calls for a special prosecutor to investigate ties between Trump associates and Russian operatives.
+After revelations Wednesday that Attorney General Jeff Sessions had two conversations with Russia’s ambassador to the US during the 2016 campaign, lawmakers renewed calls for a special prosecutor to investigate ties between Trump associates and Russian operatives.

-“The only way the American people can have faith in this investigation is for it to be led by a fearless, independent special prosecutor,” Senate Minority Leader Chuck Schumer said.
+House Oversight Committee Chair Rep. Jason Chaffetz, a Republican from Utah, tweeted Thursday morning “AG Sessions should clarify his testimony and recuse himself.”

 Democratic senators have called repeatedly for a special prosecutor, more often called an independent or special counsel, to be appointed.